mHadi1091/pf-lab-task/README.md

     return 0;
 }
-* OUTUPUT ( if user is a teen >14 )
-- enter your age:15
-- your a teen!
-* OUTPUT ( if user is a child <14 )
-- enter your age:9
-- your a chlid!

 ```
 # make a program that takes to values from the user and swap them with eachother (07)
 ```